dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // Sagan är ej flykt, utan en bro mellan jord och ande. <br>
 // Genom barnets blick kartlägger vi världen på nytt. <br>
-// Vi blir byggnadsställningen.
-Du skall återkallas. <br>
+// Vi bliva byggnadsställningen.
+Du skall kallas tillbaka. <br>
 // The tale is not an escape, but a bridge between earth and spirit. <br>
 // Through the child’s gaze we chart the world anew. <br>
 // We become the scaffolding.
 You will be recalled. <br>